JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 <p>
 Steps:

-- Return to the Server Manager dashboard after the AD DS role finished installing.
+- Return to the **Server Manager** dashboard after the AD DS role finished installing.
 - Observe the notification flag in the upper-right corner.
 - Click the notification flag.
-- Review the post-deployment message indicating that configuration is required for Active Directory Domain Services on dc-1.
+- Review the post-deployment message indicating that configuration is required for Active Directory Domain Services on **dc-1**.
 - Locate the option:
-- Promote this server to a domain controller
+- **Promote this server to a domain controlle**r
 - Select the promotion link to begin the Active Directory Domain Services Configuration Wizard.

 Explanation: